Avraham Shekhterman: Biography

-Born in Odessa in the Russian Empire (today in Ukraine), Shekhterman made aliyah to Mandatory Palestine in 1924.
+Born in Odessa in the Russian Empire (today in Ukraine), Shekhterman emigrated to Mandatory Palestine in 1924.
 He attended high school in Tel Aviv and in 1927 he joined Betar, later becoming one of its commanders.
 He studied civil engineering at Ghent University, where he chaired the Jewish Students Organisation, as well as working as a Betar instructor in Antwerp.

 He helped establish Kfar Yavetz in 1932.
 In 1936 he joined the Betar faction of the Haganah, later becoming an Irgun member after it broke away from the Haganah.
 In 1938 he became political editor of the HaMashkif newspaper, the publication of the Revisionist Party.
+Between 1943 and 1946 he managed the Potash Company at the Dead Sea.